History of Mangalorean Catholics: Ancestral roots

 Traditional accounts of the ancestral roots of Mangalorean Catholics have taught that they are descended from the Indo-Aryans who lived on the banks of the now extinct Saraswati River.
-That is the Goud Saraswath Brahmins.
-Most historians agree that the Aryans descended into India from the areas of present-day Iran, and some came by themselves, while others came with their leaders in search of territorial expansions.
+Most historians agree that the Aryans descended into India from what is present-day Iran, and some came by themselves, while others came with their leaders in search of territorial expansions.
 The Saraswati river dried up in long stretches around 1500 BCE, when its source in the Himalayas got diverted into the Yamuna River due to sand deposition and river piracy.
 Due to the harshness in their native environments, several Indo-Aryan groups migrated to various different locations across India.
-According to Historian Alan Machado Prabhu, the modern Mangalorean Catholic community is mainly descended from two Indo-Aryan groups: the group which migrated to the Konkan coast and Goa; and the group which migrated to Bengal.
+According to Historian Alan Machado Prabhu, the modern Mangalorean Catholic community is mainly descended from two Indo-Aryan groups: the group which migrated to the Konkan region; and the group which migrated to Bengal.

-The Indo-Aryans are thought to have first migrated to Goa beginning in 600 BCE, and continuing in several waves until 400 CE.
-The Goud Saraswat Brahmins are believed to have migrated to Goa later around 300 CE from the Saraswati River settlement in Bengal.
-They also claim their origin to the Brahmins who lived on the banks of the now extinct Saraswati River.